hackingbeauty/react-mic/README.md

 **PLEASE NOTE**: The WebM audio format is not supported in Safari browsers (including Safari on iOS).
 You need to save an audio recording as a WAV file  in order to get full cross-browser and cross-device support.

-If you need a version of this React component with added WAV support so you can record and play back audio recordings in *any* browser and mobile device (iOS + Android), please [purchase React-Mic-Plus](https://react-mic-plus.professionalreactapp.com).
-You can [join this Slack channel](https://publicslack.com/slacks/hackingbeauty/invites/new) if you have any questions or problems.
+If you need a version of this React component that supports the WAV audio format so that you can record and play back audio recordings in *any* browser and mobile device (iOS + Android), you can purchase [React-Mic-Plus](https://react-mic-plus.professionalreactapp.com).
+React-Mic-Plus also comes with an optional pause feature.

+Join the [Slack channel](https://publicslack.com/slacks/hackingbeauty/invites/new) if you have any questions or problems.

 Featured in the course ["How To Develop A Professional React App"](http://professionalreactapp.com).